Here is a bargain stock you should look at : Teck Resources Limited (TECK)

 Teck Resources Limited (NYSE:TECK) trade information

-Sporting 2.5% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 26 when the TECK stock price touched $13.81- or saw a rise of 4.85%.
-Year-to-date, Teck Resources Limited shares have moved -24.35%, while the 5-day performance has seen it change -5.13%.
-Over the past 30 days, the shares of Teck Resources Limited (NYSE:TECK) have changed -5.6%.
-Short interest in the company has seen 9.61 Million shares shorted with days to cover at 2.22.
+Despite being -2.04% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Nov 03 when the TECK stock price touched $13.88- or saw a rise of 4.61%.
+Year-to-date, Teck Resources Limited shares have moved -23.78%, while the 5-day performance has seen it change 7.82%.
+Over the past 30 days, the shares of Teck Resources Limited (NYSE:TECK) have changed -7.15%.
+Short interest in the company has seen 9.61 Million shares shorted with days to cover at 2.2.

 Teck Resources Limited (TECK) estimates and forecasts